marcolanaro/DataChannel.IO/Readme.md

 ## Precise.io Server
 A Precise.io Server is a slightly adjusted DataChannel.io Server.
-All credits go to DataChannel.io for andling the WebRTC DataChannels and forwarding data, when ever the WebRTC connection fails.
+All credits go to DataChannel.io for handling the WebRTC DataChannels and forwarding data, when ever the WebRTC connection fails.

 ## DataChannel.io